 You can use their services if you’re shipping more than 300 orders a month, or at least have 500 crowdfunding backers.
 In addition, your international sales must be 30% of your sales.

-Office Address: Unit 1102, Tower 2 Ever Gain Plaza, 88 Container Port Road, Kwai Chung, NT, Hong Kong
+Address: Unit 1102, Tower 2 Ever Gain Plaza, 88 Container Port Road, Kwai Chung, New Territories, Hong Kong S.A.R (China)

 EXchain is a fulfillment center based in Hong Kong, that focuses on e-commerce order fulfillment.
 The fulfillment center is owned by SFC Services Limited, a China-based Group that was founded in 2007.
 SFC Services Limited operates a similar fulfillment and delivery company in China, called “Send From China”.